 GYMAWARE VS CAMERA BASED SYSTEMS

-In this article we examine the drawbacks and limitations of Camera Based Systems when compared to GymAware.
+In this article, we compare GymAware vs Camera-Based Systems.
+We will examine the drawbacks and limitations of Camer based Systems and compare to GymAware.
 Our opinions are formed from over 20 years of experience developing solutions for measuring weights room performance and we are uniquely positioned to offer commentary on this issue.

 We’re not against any technology type.
 We have spent time and money investigating and testing the feasibility of all available options, including Camera Based Systems.
 These systems certainly have many appealing aspects, but what we’ve discovered is that while using camera based tracking technology for VBT has great promise, reasonably priced technology that is reliable and accurate is still out of reach.
 Our own findings are supported by the insights in Dr Jonathon Weakley’s systematic review of commercially available VBT products, which highlights that the validity of camera based systems is simply unknown.
 On the other hand, no other product of any technology type has been studied and validated as much as GymAware.

 GymAware is a Linear Position Transducer, or LPT for short.
 LPT’s are characterised by the tether you attach to the bar that spools in and out of the housing.

 Despite the long name, it is actually simple technology.
 Just imagine using a tape measure and a stopwatch to measure the distance the barbell moves and the time it takes.
 This basic concept is at the heart of what GymAware does.

 The important point to make here is that GymAware directly measures displacement over time.
 We take these actual measures and calculate velocity.